Python-Markdown/markdown/docs/extensions/api.md

     the element being added the tree, `start` and `end` are indexes in `data` that were "consumed" by the pattern.
 The "consumed" span will be replaced by a placeholder.
     The same inline processor may be called several times on the same block.

+Inline Processors can define the property `ANCESTOR_EXCLUDES` with is either a list or tuple of undesirable ancestors.
+The processor will be skipped if it would cause the content to be a descendant of one of the listed tag names.

 ##### Convenience Classes